Learning ABCs with Nature

 You may want to encourage them to get especially good pictures of the letters of their first name, your family last name, or a word they feel connected to.
 Then you can edit them on screen and consider getting prints that can be framed to form words, then hung in bedrooms, family room, or kitchen.

 If you do your own Alphabet Walk photography project while they are doing theirs, the children realize they are involved in an art project that is interesting and worthy of grown-ups, too.

 Enriching with Books

-Your Alphabet Walks might be enriched by a book like ABCs Naturally: A Child’s Guide to the Alphabet through Nature, by Lynne Smith Diebel and Jann Faust Kalscheur.
+Your Alphabet Walks might be enriched by a book like ABCs Naturally: A Child’s Guide to the Alphabet through Nature (affiliate link), by Lynne Smith Diebel and Jann Faust Kalscheur.
 Diebel and Kalscheur also operate Wild Alphabet, a business that features natural letters framed to form words.